 In most states, private guards almost always work closely with municipal police departments, exchanging information and often turning over felony-level crimes to the city department to handle.
 Oftentimes, armed security guards are off-duty police officers who have been contracted by a government agency or are moonlighting for private firms.

 In Detroit, activists and lawyers say the private security industry and municipal police are entwined.
 Nicholas Klaus, who is the student national vice president of the National Lawyers Guild and worked on the Campus Martius case for a time, told Truthout that DPD officers have been instructed to take direction and dispatch from Gilbert’s Rock Ventures command center.
 “The DPD has become an extension almost, of Rock Ventures,” he said.

-Of the states that require such reports, the problems found mirror common problems associated with municipal police misconduct, violations of civil rights, excessive force and shooting cases that have sparked a national debate about police tactics in the wake of the events in Ferguson, Missouri, including armed guards “shooting at fleeing suspects, shoplifters and moving cars and into crowded shopping malls, apartment complexes and parking lots.”
+Of the states that require such reports, the problems mirror those associated with municipal police misconduct, including violations of civil rights, and excessive force and shooting cases that have sparked a national debate about police tactics in the wake of the events in Ferguson, Missouri.
+Armed guards have shot “at fleeing suspects, shoplifters and moving cars and into crowded shopping malls, apartment complexes and parking lots.”